spetzel2020/quick-encounters/TESTING.md

 ## v0.7.0
 1. Hover over Token in QE dialog and remove								                                    0.7.0
 2. Hover over Tile in QE dialog and remove								                                    0.7.0

+## 0.7.3
+1. ShowAuto = Yes:
+1.1 New QE should show QE first and second time
+1.2 Hide QE; now should not show until you click Show again and then should show always
+2. ShowAuto=No
+2.1 new QE should now show QE unless you use Show button

 ### BACKWARD COMPATIBILITY
 - Create a QE in v0.5 and make sure it mostly works in 0.6.8